Outlier Detection

 Example

-Outliers can distort statistics and break models.
-Detecting them lets you investigate: are they errors to fix or real extremes to understand?
+Outliers can distort statistics like the mean and standard deviation, and break regression models.
+Detecting them lets you investigate whether they are errors to fix, special cases to study separately, or genuine extremes that reveal important information.

 Students automatically delete outliers without investigating them.
 Outliers are sometimes the most informative data points and should not be removed without justification.